MarvinBaral/BalloonShooter/README.md

 ## Protocol for Communication between PC and Arduino:
 \<char select {0-1}\>;\<int degree {-61 to 93}\>;
 !!!
-Servo with index 1 has a higher minimum degree
+Servo with index 1 has a higher minimum degree (Note to self)

 ![](https://www.marvinbaral.de/image/jpeg/Uploads/RocketLauncher/5.jpg)